danawidmo/Jewellery_Shop_Inventory/README.md

 # Jewellery Shop Inventory App

+## Tracks inventory products, filters products by designer and type, alerts to low and out of stock items, adds products and designers, displays markup on prices and marks inactive designers.

 Jewellery Shop Inventory App is a full stack application for my solo CodeClan project.
 It is written in python, runs on Flask and uses psycopg with PostgreSQL database.
 It allows the user to manage their shop inventory.
 Building this app consolidated knowledge and skills taught during the first module at CodeClan.

+## Possible new features and improvements

+* Search feature
+* Filtering by type and designer using dropdown
+* Allowing products to have many types
+* Sorting products alphabetically

 ## Installation